-ZONE 9: Indoors: Late January; Outdoors: Early March
+ZONE 9: Indoors: Early January; Outdoors: Early March

-- ZONE 8: Indoors: Late February; Outdoors: Early April
+ZONE 8: Indoors: Early February; Outdoors: Early April

-- ZONE 7: Indoors: Early March; Outdoors: Late April
+ZONE 7: Indoors: Late February; Outdoors: Late April

-- ZONE 4: Indoors: Mid-April; Outdoors: Early June
+ZONE 4: Indoors: Early April; Outdoors: Early June

-- ZONE 3: Indoors: Late April; Outdoors: Mid-June
+ZONE 3: Indoors: Early April; Outdoors: Early June